watzek/reserves-spreadsheet/README.md

 ## Setup

-In Google Drive, copy the template, enable triggers, and fill in available data.
+In Google Drive:
+* Copy the template
+* Enable triggers
+* Fill in available data
+* Refresh the page.

 To report any issues or for general help, contact Ethan Davis (edavis@lclark.edu, Digital Initiatives)